 """

-:param bucket_name: The name of the target S3 bucket.
+bucket_name: The name of the target S3 bucket.

-:return: True if successful, False otherwise.
+bool: True if the policy was applied successfully, False otherwise.

 """